JairParra/Dating_Rental_Database_Project/user_interface/README.md

 ### visualizations.py
 - `visualizations.py`: Contains visualizations on statistics and other interesting analyses of the database.

 ### connection_example.py
 - `connection_example.py`: Contains an example script showing how to connect to, execute queries in the database and fetch the results.

 ### database.ini
 - Text file containing database configuration parameters.

+### Visualization.py
+- Contains different data visualizations for out database.

+  1. *Visualization_1*:  Distribution of Male/Female current Users for Customers, Mates and Managers
+  Rationale: the distribution graph reveal about important info on sex, which might helps finding the target users, and for advertisement purpose.

+  2. *Visualization_2*:  Pairplot and distributions of ages vs. hourly rates for Mates
+  Rationale: the pair plot provide the relateness between age and hourly rate, which contributes in finding target user since people tends to find similar age friends

+  3. *Visualization_3*: Box/Distributional plot of the hourlyRate, mean value/Outliers
+  Rationale：This combination of plots helps the company to monitor the hourly pay. (not overprice) Also, check those outliers to identify the popular ones or abnormal one.

+  4. *Visualization_4*: Stacked Histogram for age interval and activites.
+The compnay might be instersted in investigating for a certain age interval, which activities is the most popular.
+This can help the company to form a better recommendations schema for website.
+  Age interval :  1)20~25 2) 25~30 3) 30~35

+  5. *Visualization_5*: Donut Plot of statues for applications: Pending, Approved, Rejected, which helps to monitor managers’ workload.